Tracking Everything Everywhere All at Once: Conclusion

-\paragraph{Conclusion.} We proposed a new test-time optimization method for estimating complete and globally consistent motion for an entire video.
+We proposed a new test-time optimization method for estimating complete and globally consistent motion for an entire video.
 We introduced a new video motion representation called OmniMotion which includes a quasi-3D canonical volume and per-frame local-canonical bijections.
 OmniMotion can handle general videos with varying camera setups and scene dynamics, and produce accurate and smooth long-range motion through occlusions.
 Our method achieves significant improvements over prior state-of-the-art methods both qualitatively and quantitatively.

-\paragraph{Acknowledgements.} We thank Jon Barron, Richard Tucker, Vickie Ye, Zekun Hao, Xiaowei Zhou, Steve Seitz, Brian Curless, and Richard Szeliski for their helpful input and assistance.
-This work was supported in part by an NVIDIA academic hardware grant and by the National Science Foundation (IIS-2008313).
+{ \paragraph{Acknowledgements.} We thank Jon Barron, Richard Tucker, Vickie Ye, Zekun Hao, Xiaowei Zhou, Steve Seitz, Brian Curless, and Richard Szeliski for their helpful input and assistance.
+This work was supported in part by an NVIDIA academic hardware grant and by the National Science Foundation (IIS-2008313 and IIS-2211259).
+Qianqian Wang was supported in part by a Google PhD Fellowship. }

 { }